Lane Cove Council

-The Lane Cove Council is a local government area located on the Lower North Shore of Sydney, New South Wales, Australia.
+Lane Cove Council is a local government area located on the Lower North Shore of Sydney, New South Wales, Australia.
 The administrative seat of Lane Cove is located 10 km north-west of the Sydney central business district.

+The council comprises an area of 11 square kilometres (4.2 sq mi), and as at the 2021 census had an estimated population of 39,438.

-The Mayor of Lane Cove Council since 10 January 2022 is Cr.
-Andrew Zbik, the first mayor of Lane Cove representing the Australian Labor Party.
+The mayor of Lane Cove Council since 10 October 2024 is Councillor Merri Southwood, an independent candidate.

 Location

 On the western and southern borders is the Lane Cove River with the Ryde and Hunter's Hill, across the river on the western and southern banks respectively.
 To the north is the Willoughby and to the east is North Sydney.

 Suburbs and localities in the local government area

 Suburbs in the Municipality of Lane Cove are: